 We know how difficult it can be to reach out to an attorney following such tragedies, but early and decisive action is extremely important in recovering full compensation and benefits.
 We strongly encourage you to get in touch – we are here for you.

 Schedule a free lawyer consultation with one of our Southern California workplace deaths and dependent claims lawyers.
+We take on workers’ compensation claims in Ventura, Los Angeles, San Diego, and other cities in the state.
 The best way to contact us is to call (800) 362-7427 or email Rose, Klein & Marias LLP.